-This is a popular way to display your favourite prints or art pieces and no drilling necessary!
-Apart from putting the shelf up that is.
+This is a popular way to display your favorite prints or art pieces and no drilling necessary!
+Apart from putting the shelf up, that is.

 This is where the gallery wall starts low and gradually builds up over a series of steps.
-This is perfect if you want to display art over a sideboard and around objects like TVs or lamps, like I have recently done in my play room.
+This is perfect if you want to display art over a sideboard and around objects like TVs or lamps as I have recently done in my playroom.
 The other obvious time a climbing gallery wall is perfect is up a staircase.

 A Colour Story

-Inject some colour into your room by choosing bright and fun prints.
-These can be anything from abstract, retro style prints, film posters or just a random collection of prints you love.
+Inject some color into your room by choosing bright and fun prints.
+These can be anything from abstract, retro-style prints, film posters, or just a random collection of prints you love.

-Love the simplicity of black and white photography?
+Do you love the simplicity of black-and-white photography?
 Create a gallery wall that oozes sophistication.
 This can be an eclectic mix or family portraits, you choose!

 I love a gallery wall full of faces!
-It’s probably not for everyone but I love the idea of looking for portraits in charity shops, antique fairs and online to create the look.
-You could also create a portrait gallery of favourite family snaps.
+It’s probably not for everyone but I love the idea of looking for portraits in charity shops, antique fairs, and online to create the look.
+You could also create a portrait gallery of your favorite family snaps.

-Going on from the portrait gallery, finding beautiful vintage pieces of art online, in charity shops and antique fairs is a fun way to build a bespoke and attention-grabbing gallery.
+Going on from the portrait gallery, finding beautiful vintage pieces of art online, in charity shops, and at antique fairs is a fun way to build a bespoke and attention-grabbing gallery.

 You’ve chosen your theme and layout and have your prints and art ready.
 What is the best way to hang your gallery wall?

-1. Measure the area of wall where you want to hang the gallery
+- Measure the area of the wall where you want to hang the gallery

-4. Once you are happy with the layout, measure how far away the middle picture is away from the edge and then measure this point on the wall.
-This is where you will hang your first frame and work out from there.
+- Once you are happy with the layout, measure how far away the middle picture is from the edge and then measure this point on the wall.
+This is where you will hang your first frame and work it out from there.